-ChoralArt Masterworks, a symphonic chorus comprising about 100 voices, sings annually with the Portland Symphony Orchestra traditional symphonic literature—Verdi’s Requiem, Vaughan Williams’ Dona nobis pacem, and Haydn’s The Creation, for example—as well as more adventuresome literature: Bernstein’s Kaddish Symphony and Janáček’s Glagolitic Mass.
+ChoralArt Masterworks, a symphonic chorus comprising 80-100 voices, sings annually with the Portland Symphony Orchestra, performing traditional symphonic literature—Verdi’s Requiem, Vaughan Williams’ Dona nobis pacem, and Haydn’s The Creation, for example—as well as more adventuresome literature: Bernstein’s Kaddish Symphony and Janáček’s Glagolitic Mass.
 ChoralArt Masterworks sang Brahms’ Ein Deutsches Requiem in 1991 with distinguished guest conductor Robert Shaw.
-In 2015, Masterworks presented the New England premiere of Robert S. Cohen’s Alzheimer’s Stories and in 2016 a widely acclaimed performance of opera choruses.
+In 2015, Masterworks presented the New England premiere of Robert S. Cohen’s Alzheimer’s Stories, and in 2016 a widely-acclaimed performance of opera choruses.

 ChoralArt Singers, a mixed chorus of about 45 voices, performs Christmas at the Cathedral with brass and organ accompaniment (four performances) and often a second concert in the spring—recently Poulenc’s Dialogues of the Carmelites with the Portland Symphony Orchestra, Jenkins’ The Armed Man with Portland Ballet, and Bach’s Mass in B Minor.
 The ensemble forms the nucleus of ChoralArt Masterworks, which sings annually with the Portland Symphony Orchestra.
-Rehearsals are held at the Allen Avenue Unitarian Universalist Church, 524 Allen Avenue, Portland, on Monday from 7:30 to 9:30 P.M.
+Rehearsals are held on Mondays from 7:00 to 9:00 P.M.
 A typical season begins after Labor Day and runs through Memorial Day.
 A rehearsal schedule is published well in advance.